ork-labs/ork/docs/ROADMAP.md

         2. It takes parameters: `path` (to Terraform files), `action` (`apply`, `plan`, `destroy`), and `vars` (a map).
         3.  **Step 1:** Execute `terraform init -input=false -no-color` in the `path` directory.
 Check the exit code and fail if non-zero.
         4.  **Step 2:** Construct the arguments for the main `terraform` command.
 For `apply`, this would be `["apply", "-auto-approve", "-no-color"]`.
 Iterate through the `vars` map and append `-var="key=value"` for each entry.
         5.  **Step 3:** Execute the main command.
-Capture `stdout` and `stderr` and stream them to the GXO logger in real-time for user feedback.
+Capture `stdout` and `stderr` and stream them to the ORK logger in real-time for user feedback.
 Fail if the exit code is non-zero.
         6.  **Step 4 (for `apply` only):** If the `apply` succeeds, immediately execute `terraform output -json -no-color`.
         7.  **Step 5:** Capture the stdout of the `output` command, which is a JSON string.
 Unmarshal this JSON into a `map[string]interface{}`.
 This map contains the structured Terraform outputs.
         8.  **Step 6:** Return this map of outputs as the module's `summary`.
 This directly solves the state-passing problem.